AlexanderDGeorge/Trillo/README.md

  ### Technologies and Challenges
   Trillo is built using the MERN stack with GraphQL and Apollo serving as middleware and state management technologies respectively.
 The file upload feature is accomplished using AWS.
+  The primary technical challenges will be:
+    * Email registration
+    * Developing Search to search through Boards, Lists, Cards, Files, and Comments
+    * File upload and view

  ### Group Members and Work Breakdown
  * Alex